danielstegink/HollowKnight.CharmPatch/README.md

 timbobaggins for the idea behind Critical Blow

 # Patch Notes
-1.2.0.1
+1.2.1.0
+-	Re-added Outer Shell.
+I misread that Charm Changer lets you add more than 4 hits; thank you timbobaggins for noticing this error.
+-	Added recommendation to reduce Flukenest cost to 2 1.2.0.1
 -	New patch Quick Arts reduces the charge time of Nail Arts when Quick Slash is equipped
 -	Critical Blow's damage buffed from 30% to 40%